Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

                )
 ```

-The BERT pipeline is defined as (see also Figure 9.),
+The BERT pipeline is defined as follows (see also Figure 9.):
 ```python
 # Define the BERT model pipeline that takes a data frame as input